leefuller23/www/content/qtnet.md

 qtflix: Kodi/Jellyfin/Plex implementation.
 Makes live TV and DVD library available to all TVs at home.

-qtgit: GitLab - Central code repository for the whole project.
-Handles code, assets and deployment using CI/CD.
+qtgit: GitLab - Code, container and package registry and CI/CD runner for the whole project.

-qtcompute: Proxmox/Kubernetes/Ceph - Currently only consumed internally, used as the compute and storage fabric for the whole project.
-Hoping to open up Proxmox in future to provide hosted desktops for family and friends.